Pony-House/Client/info/dev/preparing-changelog.md

 - If the green button saying you have new messages is clicked, this will mark the chat as read on the room now.
 - Fixed the issue where notifications were not received from the room that was visible in the app when you have the app minimized.
 - Keywords url added.
+- When clicking on a URL, the user will receive a notification whether or not the user should trust the domain.